railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

    *Analyzing the performance of your support team.*

 If you want to analyze the performance of your service and support group, for example, use the graph from :menuselection:`CRM & SRM --> Reporting --> All Months --> Cases by User and Section`.
 Click the menu to obtain a list view, then click the :guilabel:`Graph` button to the top right of the list.
 The system shows you statistics per user and it's possible to filter on each section and use other criteria for searching.
-For example, you can type in a date range, click  *Filter* , and see the graph change to reflect the new data.
+For example, you can type in a date range, click :guilabel:`Filter`, and see the graph change to reflect the new data.

 By default, the system provides a list containing the following information for each month, user and section, and an indication of the state of each set of information: